Cross-functional integration: Inviting database engineers and architects to the design table

 Innovation can still exist, and even thrive, within structured windows of time, resources, and other practical measures.
-Innovative thinking within these bounds can be more efficient because the pie-in-the-sky dreams can be recognized for what they are sooner, and the products that have a chance of working get more time to be fleshed out and fully realized.
+Innovative thinking within these bounds can be more efficient because the aspirational dreams can be recognized for what they are sooner, and the products that have a chance of working get more time to be fleshed out and fully realized.

 And be willing to throw out ideas that just aren't working.
 It's rare to hit on the right idea the first time.
 Go back to your teams, retrospect, iterate.
 “No process is sacred,” explains Winters.
 “It’s critical to make sure your process gets you where you need to be.
 Get to the end you want.”

-3 tips for cross-functional collaboration
+3 tips for cross-functional integration